PaulKaifler/dockup/README.md

 3. For each *backup application* following steps are performed:
    1. Scan `docker-compose` files for used volumes
    2. Add each volume to mount list
-4. `Dockup` will mount all volumes that were previouly detected
+4. `Dockup` will mount all volumes that were previously detected
 5. For each *backup application* following steps are performed:
    1. Create (if not yet existent) folder on backup target with same name as source
    2. Create new folder with current date and time